 You can also buy travel insurance allowing you to cancel your trip for any reason – not just those covered in standard policies.

-What Type of Travel Insurance Do Most People Buy?
+What Type of Travel Insurance Is Bought Most?

 Vacation plans are the travel insurance most people are purchasing.
 These cover the most common reasons people need protection while away from home.